-To make it easier: for the 'ice child' add another 'ice child', for the others, you can expand the space.
+To make it easier: for the "ice child" add another "ice child", for the others, you can expand the space.

-To develop: ask the 'chilled' astronaut to touch one or more rockets to warm up to be able to continue wandering in space.
+To develop: ask the "chilled" astronauts to touch one or more rockets to warm up and to be able to continue wandering in space.